Understanding First Responder Stress

 • Promotes long-term healing rather than temporary coping

-It’s practical, structured, and effective—qualities that many first responders value.
+It’s practical, structured, and effective.

 You’ve spent your career showing up for others.
 It’s okay to ask for support for yourself.
 EMDR can help you unload some of the weight you’ve been carrying and reconnect with the version of you that feels grounded, capable, and at peace.

 If you’re a first responder ready to find relief from trauma or chronic stress, I offer EMDR therapy both in-person in Issaquah and virtually across Washington.
+I currently have a contract with Central Pierce Fire Department, and they will cover four therapy sessions.
+When reaching out, please let me know that you’re with Central Pierce so we can coordinate accordingly.

 Ready to Begin?